 Whether it’s a short story or an epic novel, every work of fiction has a lead-up to the climax.
 Whether the author gives us a happy or tragic ending, the plot still has to be built up slowly from the beginning.

-The climax, or turning point of the story, is the main action that takes place.
+The climax, or turning point of the story, is the main action that takes place and is the most exciting part of a story.
 This is where we see the main character confront the major conflict.
 The story up to this point has slowly built up to this point so that by the time the climax arrives, the author has had ample chance to create tension for the reader.

 Climax plot examples include when Potter is finally left facing Voldemort at the end of the series of books.
 The entire series has built up to this showdown, and by the time J.K.
 Rowling, a true master writer of plot, gets to it, the reader is deeply invested in what happens.